lingthio/Flask-User/docs/source/index.rst

 Some also require **Role-based Authorization** and **Internationalization**.

-Wouldn't it be nice to have a package that would offer these features **out-of-the-box** while retaining **full control over the workflow and presentation** of this process?
+Wouldn't it be nice to have a package that would offer these features **out-of-the-box** while retaining **full customization control** over the workflow and presentation of this process?

 Flask-User aims to provide such a ready-to-use **AND** fully customizable solution: